LukeBrandon/LukeBrandon/README.md

 I'm a software engineer that likes solving valuable problems and building software that makes peoples lives better

-I primarily work with Typescript, C#, Linux, ReactJS, and Dotnet
+I primarily work with Typescript, Linux, ReactJs, C#, and Dotnet

 How to reach me: lukebrandon68@gmail.com